whalehub/awesome-stars/README.md

 - [mono/SkiaSharp](https://github.com/mono/SkiaSharp) - SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
 It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.
 - [btcpayserver/btcpayserver](https://github.com/btcpayserver/btcpayserver) - Accept Bitcoin payments.
 Free, open-source & self-hosted, Bitcoin payment processor.
 - [jaquadro/NBTExplorer](https://github.com/jaquadro/NBTExplorer) - A graphical NBT editor for all Minecraft NBT data sources
-- [arkane-systems/genie](https://github.com/arkane-systems/genie) - A quick way into a systemd "bottle" for WSL
 - [xcp-ng/xenadmin](https://github.com/xcp-ng/xenadmin) - XCP-ng Center, the Windows management console for XCP-ng and XenServer. /!\ Community-maintained only /!\
 - [xenserver/xenadmin](https://github.com/xenserver/xenadmin) - XenCenter, the Windows management console for XenServer
 - [rix0rrr/WindowsPathEditor](https://github.com/rix0rrr/WindowsPathEditor) - PATH editor for people who use a lot of "unixy" tools on Windows